FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/mrs_cluster_v2.md

   to 32768.
 Required if `data_volume_count` is greater than zero.
 Changing this will create a new MRS cluster resource.

 * `group_name` - (Optional, String, ForceNew) Specifies the name of nodes for the node group.
-  This argument is mandatory when the cluster type is CUSTOM.
+  This argument is **Required** when the cluster type is CUSTOM.
+Changing this will create a new MRS cluster resource.

 * `assigned_roles` - (Optional, List, ForceNew) Specifies the roles deployed in a node group.
-This argument is mandatory when the cluster type is CUSTOM.
+This argument is **Required** when the cluster type is CUSTOM.
 Each character string represents a role expression.
+  Changing this will create a new MRS cluster resource.

   **Role expression definition:**